Skip to main content

 Modules

 This part-time programme is delivered over one academic year, using a blended learning model with online and face-to-face instruction.
-The programme consists of four modules, worth 30 credits in total:
+The programme consists of four modules, worth 30 credits in total.

 Learning Outcomes

-On successful completion of this programme you will be able to:
+On successful completion of this programme, students should be able to:

 • Examine the key features or challenges in your professional practice as relates to your institutional setting and the wider higher education landscape and policy context.